TheLoneStar033/TheLoneStar033/README.md

 - 👋 Hi, I’m @TheLoneStar033
-- 👀 I’m interested in Coding and CyberSecurity
+- 👀 I’m interested in Software Engeeniring and CyberSecurity
-- 🌱 I’m currently learning C++, Html and Linux
+- 🌱 I’m currently learning C++ and Linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...